 📌 Ovidius Square, named after the Roman poet, where is located the great edifice with mosaic, ancient archaeological remains

-📌 Roman edifice with mosaic is an impressive complex near the Old center
+📌 Roman edifice with mosaic is an impressive complex near the Old Center

 Mamaia & the Black Sea